Sign up for Updates!

 4. How is this different than the current ordinance?

 The current zoning ordinance works by allowing certain uses in certain zones.
-The future CDO wants to change this by using a development type table to determine where a particular activity fits instead of focusing on defining all possible uses in the County.
+The future CDO will streamline the uses allowed in the County and consolidate the number of zoning districts.
 The subdivision ordinance is currently separate from the zoning code.
 This CDO will combine the chapters into one cohesive document.

 5. What is a development type?